Young Americans (song): Retrospective appraisal

 In subsequent decades, "Young Americans" has attracted acclaim.
 Deemed a masterpiece by AllMusic's Stephen Thomas Erlewine, Rolling Stone writer Rob Sheffield hailed the song as one of Bowie's finest, with "the rhythm inspiring his most passionate (and compassionate) love letter to his fans".
 Doggett praises Bowie's vocal performance and overall commitment to the song.
 Terry Staunton of NME called it his best single ever in 1991.
 Several critics commended Bowie for a successful transition to soul music and his full commandeering of the style.
 Perone opines that Bowie effectively established a "new hybrid [soul] style" rather than being a white singer merely attempting to sing soul music.
 The Guardians Alexis Petridis commented, "A white British rock star adopting the breezy, sumptuous sound of Philly soul shouldn't have worked at all, but it did, to life-affirming effect."
 The "ain't there one damn song..." vocal break was later selected by Mojo magazine as the most impressive passage in Bowie's entire catalogue, and by a Rolling Stone writer as his "royal peak".

 Following Bowie's death in 2016, Rolling Stone listed "Young Americans" as one of Bowie's 30 essential songs.
 The song has also appeared on lists compiling Bowie's best songs by The Telegraph, NME (4), The Guardian and Mojo (7), Consequence of Sound (13) and Uncut (17).
 NME readers also voted it number 14 in a 2018 list of Bowie's 20 best songs.
 In 2016 lists ranking every Bowie single, "Young Americans" placed at numbers three and five by Ultimate Classic Rock and Slant Magazine, respectively.
 The former argued the song "summ[ed] up the mid-'70s in five catchy minutes", while the latter called it one of the decade's "best examples" of blue-eyed soul.

 The song has also appeared on other best-of lists.
 In 2003, Blender magazine placed "Young Americans" on its list "the 1001 greatest songs to download right now!"
 One year later, the song ranked at number 481 on Rolling Stones list of the 500 Greatest Songs of All Time, and moving up to 204 in its 2021 revised list.
 In 2016, Pitchfork ranked it number 44 on its list of the 200 best songs of the 1970s.

 Covers and appearances in media

-Vandross frequently performed the song on stage after 1975, while Guns N' Roses guitarist Slash has spoken about the song's influence on him as a musician.
-The song has accompanied the end credits of Dogville (2003) and Manderlay (2005), the first two films of Lars von Trier's trilogy USA – Land of Opportunities, and also appeared briefly in the Nicolas Cage film Lord of War (2005).
+Vandross frequently performed "Young Americans" on stage after 1975, while Guns N' Roses guitarist Slash has spoken about the song's influence on him as a musician.
+The Cure also covered it as part of 104.9: An XFM Compilation Album (1995), which Dean Carlson of AllMusic described as "paisley".
+In 1998, American duo the Braids covered "Young Americans" and reached number four in New Zealand with their version.
+The song has accompanied the end credits of the films Dogville (2003) and Manderlay (2005) of Lars von Trier's series USA: Land of Opportunities, and also appeared briefly in the Nicolas Cage film Lord of War (2005).